United States ex rel. Knauff v. Shaughnessy: Decision of the Court

-Dissent
+Frankfurter's dissent

+Justice Felix Frankfurter criticized the majority's harsh application of the law.
+The War Brides Act was intended for the benefit of citizens who have served in the military.
+The majority's narrow reading of the Act's statutory language "if otherwise admissible under immigration laws" allowed the executive to exclude Knauff without due process, which Frankfurter said was contrary to the congressional intent to reunite soldiers with their foreign-born wives and children.
+He criticized the majority's excessive textualism: "The letter killeth".
+The dissent concluded that such a "substantial contradiction" of the War Brides Act's core purpose should not have been inferred through "elaborate implication".

+Jackson's dissent

 Supreme Court Justice Robert H. Jackson wrote the primary dissent in this case.
 He aligned himself with the majority of the court and agreed that Congress did have the authority to regulate who may and may not be excluded from the United States.
 However, Justice Jackson argued that the executive and legislative branches do not have the authority to exclude Knauff without making her aware of why she is being excluded, the proof of her guilt, and an opportunity for Knauff to respond.
 Justice Jackson urged the Attorney General to either provide the supporting evidence and justification for Kauff's exclusion or grant her entry into the United States.

 Significance

 The United States ex rel.
 Knauff v.
 Shaughnessy ruling, which bars judicial review for orders of exclusion unless specifically stated in law, is used as the foundation of the doctrine of consular nonreviewability.
 The doctrine of consular nonreviewability prohibits aliens abroad from disputing decisions made by U.S. consular officers to deny visas based on statutory grounds.
 Additionally, the rulings held in this case have been utilized in a range of immigration cases, from upholding deportations based on confidential information to preventing a Marxist speaker from entering the country by denying their visa.
-Further, the ruling embedded the limited judicial review of deportations into law, as well as aliens or noncitizens having no protections under the Constitution in terms of immigration.